Robust multipartite entanglement in dirty topological wires: Commensurate quasiperiodic modulation (Harper potential)

-For $\Delta = 0$, the Hamiltonian~\eqref{H} with the Harper potential Eq. (\ref{muj_AA}) and rational $\omega = p/q$ \cite{Harper1955} maps exactly into a square lattice tight-binding model with constant magnetic flux $\cos(2\pi p/q)$ per plaquette (in units of $\hbar/e$, $e$ being the electric charge), where $V$ is the relative hopping along a second (cyclic) coordinate $\vect{m}$ orthogonal to the linear direction $\vect{l}$ in Eq.~\eqref{H}, and $\phi$ is the corresponding cyclic quantized momentum~\cite{hofstadter1976}.
-Depending on the ratio $p/q$ and on the filling, the present set-up hosts, beyond various metallic phases, many insulating phases, also with possible edge excitations \cite{hofstadter1976,LangPRL2012}.
-These phases occur following a characteristic fractal butterfly-like structure in the plane reporting the single-particle energies, as functions of the magnetic flux.
-If $\Delta \neq 0$, the same mapping as in Ref.~\cite{hofstadter1976} holds, with an additional pairing along the $\vect{l}$ direction.
+For $\Delta = 0$, the Hamiltonian in Eq.~\eqref{H}, with the Harper potential in Eq.~\eqref{muj_AA} and rational $\omega = p/q$~\cite{Harper1955}, maps exactly onto a square-lattice tight-binding model with a uniform magnetic flux $p/q$ per plaquette (in units of the flux quantum $h/e$, where $e$ is the electric charge)~\cite{hofstadter1976}.
+In this mapping, $V$ plays the role of the hopping amplitude along a second cyclic coordinate $m$, orthogonal to the chain direction, while $\phi$ is the corresponding transverse quasi-momentum.
+Depending on the ratio $p/q$ and on the filling, the present setup hosts, besides various metallic phases, several insulating phases, possibly also supporting edge excitations~\cite{hofstadter1976,LangPRL2012}.
+These phases appear in a characteristic fractal butterfly-like structure in the plane of the single-particle energies as functions of the magnetic flux.
+For $\Delta \neq 0$, the same mapping as in Ref.~\cite{hofstadter1976} still holds, with the addition of a pairing term along the chain direction.